 But the point is, Learned Trial Judge cannot act like a maths teacher who is solving a mathematical question by analogy after taking certain figures for granted.
 In all criminal trials, analogies must be drawn and confined within the domain and realm of the evidence, facts and circumstances on record and any analogy which brings facts, circumstances and evidence so placed in certain domain outside the periphery of that domain then that would be a case of certain aberration deviating from the main path.

-It can by no means be denied that the Trial Judge, perhaps out of extra zeal and enthusiasm and on the basis of self-perception adopted partial and parochial approach in giving vent to his own emotional belief and conviction and thus tried to give concrete shape to his own imagination stripped of just evaluation of evidence and facts of this case.
+It can by no means be denied, Trial Judge, perhaps out of extra zeal and enthusiasm and on the basis of self-perception adopted partial and parochial approach in giving vent to his own emotional belief and conviction and thus tried to give concrete shape to his own imagination stripped of just evaluation of evidence and facts of this case.

-It appears that the Trial Judge was unaware of the solemn duty cast by the law as the Judge and has dealt with the entire case in style – a finesse.”
+It appears that Trial Judge was unaware of the solemn duty cast by the law as the Judge has dealt with the entire case in style – a finesse.”